Canary Islands Port Transport Guide: Las Palmas, Santa Cruz and Arrecife

 How to Book Independent Tours Safely

 When booking, look specifically for reviews from cruise passengers.
 Phrases like ‘met us at the port,’ ‘flexible pick-up,’ and ‘back well before sailing time’ in the reviews are the signals you want.
-Avoid any operator who can’t confirm meeting point logistics clearly, who doesn’t list a specific end time, or who has reviews mentioning timing problems.
-On TripAdvisor, filter reviews by ‘cruise passengers’ where the option is available : the concerns of day-visitors and overnight tourists aren’t the same as yours.
+Avoid any operator who can’t confirm meeting-point details clearly, who doesn’t list a specific end time, or who has reviews mentioning timing problems.
+On TripAdvisor, filter reviews by ‘cruise passengers’ where the option is available: the concerns of day-visitors and overnight tourists aren’t the same as yours.

 2. Use Viator or GetYourGuide for verified operators.
 Both platforms offer refunds if a tour is cancelled and vet their operators.
 Read at least 15 recent reviews before booking.